VasudhaJha/particle41-devops-challenge-senior/terraform/README.md

 ## State locking

-Instead of provisioning extra infrastructure in the form of a dynamodb table for state locking, we use S3 itself.
-It employs lock file-based state locking mechanism using `use_lockfile = true` in the backend configuration block.
+This project does not provision extra infrastructure for state locking.
+It employs lock file-based state locking mechanism using `use_lockfile = true` in the backend configuration block which allows using the `S3` remote backend bucket for state locking too.

 This avoids the need for DynamoDB-based locking while still ensuring state safety.